robyftp/Tree/README.md

-## Why did the cowboy have a weiner dog?
-Somebody told him to get a long little doggy.
+## What did one plate say to the other plate?
+Dinner is on me!